Think Global People autumn magazine in ipad viewer

 Jenny Hinde, Executive Director at The Clear Company.

-“Organisations need to rethink their recruitment strategy in order to find and attract a more diverse selection of leaders” says Jenny.
 “Rather than judging candidates by traditional standards or a conventional career journey, they need to examine what skills and qualities they can bring to a role.”

-“The challenge instead is to encourage leaders and organisations to step away from some of those very traditional approaches to recruitment which continue to create barriers to candidates from different backgrounds.”
+“The challenge instead is to encourage leaders and organisations to step away from some of those very traditional approaches to recruitment, which continue to create barriers to candidates from different backgrounds.”

 “I always had a great interest in equality and I remember doing school projects around women’s equality,” she says.